otrv4/otrv4/architecture-decisions/003-client-profile.md

 As OTRv4 does not fix any known security issues in OTRv3 in regards to rollback attacks, it is acceptable for users to chat using version 3; but it is always preferable to use version 4 if both participants support it.

-OTR version 3 will be supported in a conversation if a Query message advertises that version and there can't be found any published Client Profile.
+OTR version 3 will be supported in a conversation if a Query message or whitespace tag advertises that version and there can't be found any published Client Profile.

 ### References